 SnapGrant currently offers free unlimited postings for DIPG Collaborative affiliated grant applications.
 These applications will be proprietary to DIPG Collaborative affiliated funders.
 If the DIPG Collaborative declines funding your affiliated grant, it will be released to public (non-affiliated) users of SnapGrant for potential funding.

 Applicants may request funding up to $100,000 for one year.
 Grants may be renewed for one year at the request of the investigator and at the recommendation of the Medical Advisory Council Chair.
 Grants in excess of $100,000 may be conditionally reviewed and approved with the approval of the Medical Advisory Council chair, provided all other requirements are followed.
-Current members of the DIPG Registry, as defined below, may apply for an increased grant funding of $200,000 for one year (note special requirements listed in section 4 below).
+Current members of the International DIPG/DMG Registry or SIOPe DIPG/DMG Registry, as defined below, may apply for an increased grant funding of $200,000 for one year (note special requirements listed in section 4 below).
+Any funding requests above the limits above or for multi-year projects requires pre-approval by the Chair of the Medical Advisory Council no less than 2 months prior to grant consideration.

 Criteria for Participation in Registry and Subsequent Access to Collaborative Funds: (Pertains to investigators and the institutions they represent.)

 Funding is for direct costs related to the research project.
 Examples of direct costs include personnel, salary, supplies, equipment and patient care expenses.
 Support for salary must not exceed percentage of effort related to the research.
 Institutional costs may be considered, but it is recommended that justification be provided in the budget of the grant.
 A total of 10% or less of institutional and indirect costs is recommended.
+Indirect costs may not be in excess of grant limits.
+In cases of limited funding, indirect costs may be excluded from funding recommendations.
 Travel costs are excluded from funding in this grant application, but investigators may request additional support from The Cure Starts Now to travel to meetings to present research funded by the Foundation.
 These requests will be considered on a case-by-case basis.
-In cases of questions on funding, NIH guidelines on caps may apply.

-Additional allocated funds are available as part of the DIPG Collaborative program administered by The Cure Starts Now.
-Although it is not a requirement to file a duplicate application and the Medical Advisory Council will automatically select the appropriate category based on the answers supplied, applicants for DIPG.com Symposium grants are strongly encouraged to detail a multi-institutional collaboration in their answers.
+Additional allocated funds are available as part of the DIPG/DMG Collaborative program administered by The Cure Starts Now.
+Although it is not a requirement to file a duplicate application and the Medical Advisory Council will automatically select the appropriate category based on the answers supplied, applicants for DIPG.com Symposium grants are strongly encouraged to detail a multi-institutional collaboration in their answer to Section 5.a.

 Grant applications will be accepted for one funding cycle each year.
 The deadline for receipt of the application is June 1.
 Electronically uploaded submissions through Snapgrant.com shall be required as of May 25, 2018.
 Incomplete applications will not be considered.
 At the discretion of the Medical Advisory Council Chairman and based upon research needs, special grant cycles may be considered outside of June 1.